black-studio/black-studio-tinymce-widget/README.md

 * Increased width of editor window

 ### 0.9 (2012-01-20) ###
-* Added support for WPML plugin (for multilanguage sites)
+* Added support for WPML plugin (for multilingual sites)

 ### 0.8.2 (2011-12-21) ###
 * Added support for shortcodes in widget text